section-engineering-education/engineering-education/articles/using-figma-for-web-design/index.md

 Let’s look at some of the tools on Figma's user interface.

-**Constraints:** These allow users to set accurate constraints and enable them to adjust layers to their needs.
+- **Constraints:** These allow users to set accurate constraints and enable them to adjust layers to their needs.

 ![Constraints](/engineering-education/figma-for-web-design-a-beginner’s-guide/constraints.jpg)

-**Vector networks:** These provide pen and pencil tools that are simple and powerful for web design.
+- **Vector networks:** These provide pen and pencil tools that are simple and powerful for web design.

 ![Vector Networks](/engineering-education/figma-for-web-design-a-beginner’s-guide/vector-networks.jpg)

-**Comments:** These enable users to write notes on their design files and get requests or feedback.
+- **Comments:** These enable users to write notes on their design files and get requests or feedback.

 ![Comments](/engineering-education/figma-for-web-design-a-beginner’s-guide/comments.jpg)

-**Share icon:** This enables users to share their design files with teammates and stakeholders.
+- **Share icon:** This enables users to share their design files with teammates and stakeholders.
 Users can use this section to manage permissions relating to the sharing of design files.
 It can also be used to enhance real-time collaboration.

 ![Share Icon](/engineering-education/figma-for-web-design-a-beginner’s-guide/share-icon.jpg)

-**Team library:** This is a library that allows users to publish styles and components for other teammates to access.
+- **Team library:** This is a library that allows users to publish styles and components for other teammates to access.

 ![Team Library](/engineering-education/figma-for-web-design-a-beginner’s-guide/team-library.jpg)

-**Menu:** The menu consists of a file browser that can be used to search for any desired command.
+- **Menu:** The menu consists of a file browser that can be used to search for any desired command.
 Users can also use the menu to perform various tasks such as viewing files, managing plugins, and arranging files.

 ![Menu](/engineering-education/figma-for-web-design-a-beginner’s-guide/menu.jpg)

-**Canvas:** Canvas provides an area for designing your work.
+- **Canvas:** Canvas provides an area to design your work.

 ![Canvas](/engineering-education/figma-for-web-design-a-beginner’s-guide/canvas.jpg)

-**Layers:** The layers section lists and organizes file elements in terms of groups and frames.
+- **Layers:** The layers section lists and organizes file elements in terms of groups and frames.

 ![Layers](/engineering-education/figma-for-web-design-a-beginner’s-guide/layers.jpg)

-**The properties panel:** This panel consists of design, prototyping, and inspection tabs.
+- **The properties panel:** This panel consists of design, prototyping, and inspection tabs.
 The design tab provides various options for design.
 The prototype tab connects the design file with the prototype.
 The 'inspect' tab presents the settings and contextual information of a selected object.

 ![Properties Panel](/engineering-education/figma-for-web-design-a-beginner’s-guide/properties-panel.jpg)

-### Using basic Figma tools.
+### Using basic Figma tools

-#### How to Create a Frame
+#### How to create a frame
 Click on the frame tool and select 'frame'.
 Alternatively, you can press on the letter 'F' on your keyboard.

 ![Frame](/engineering-education/figma-for-web-design-a-beginner’s-guide/frame.jpg)